bloomberg/python-github-webhook/README.md

 [![PyPI](https://img.shields.io/pypi/v/github-webhook.svg)][2]

-`python-github-webhook` is a very simple, but powerful, microframework for writing [Github webhooks][1] in Python.
-It can be used to write webhooks for individual repositories or whole organisations, and can be used for Github.com or Github Enterprise installations; in fact, it was orginally developed for Bloomberg's GHE install.
+`python-github-webhook` is a very simple, but powerful, microframework for writing [GitHub webhooks][1] in Python.
+It can be used to write webhooks for individual repositories or whole organisations, and can be used for GitHub.com or GitHub Enterprise installations; in fact, it was orginally developed for Bloomberg's GHE install.

 ## Getting started